 One of the best-kept Zoo in the world and the most famed for its maintenance and close interactions with all the animals.
 It is a different experience watching the white tiger up close and the Asian lion lazying around.
 The zoo was slightly underwhelming for me and I would instead recommend a half day tour culminating with the showstopper, night safari.

 Entry fee – 84SGD Inclusive of the zoo, bird park, river safari, night safari, and tram.
-Book your tickets in advance as the queues on the spot are too time consuming.
+Book your tickets in advance as the queues on the spot are too time-consuming.
 And reach the Night Safari well in time to secure a spot.

 8. Arab Street

-The culturally charged Arab street will greet you with colourful cafes, prettiest boutiques, and the second place where I spotted the most stunning street art (the first being Little India) Dine at a charming Turkish Cafe, or sip a drink at the Singapura Club.
+The culturally charged Arab street will greet you with colorful cafes, prettiest boutiques, and the second place where I spotted the most stunning street art (the first being Little India) Dine at a charming Turkish Cafe, or sip a drink at the Singapura Club.